-When you are budgeting for college expenses you may be trying to decide on areas where you can save money.
-The cost of tuition goes up every year, as do the costs of books and other school supplies.
-It is important to consider other expense that you may incur and find less expensive ways to pay for them.
+When budgeting for college expenses, you may be looking for ways to cut costs, since the cost of tuition increases every year, as do the costs of books and other school supplies.
+It is important to consider other expenses that you may incur and find less expensive ways to pay for them.

 Compare Rent Off and On Campus

 In some areas of the country, living in the dorms may be a much cheaper option than renting an apartment with your friends or by yourself.
 It depends on where you live and how close you live to campus.

 Take the time to explore and research the cost of rent in your college’s city or town and find out the cheapest options when it comes to renting off-campus.
 Then compare it with the cost of living in the dorms.
 Don’t forget to factor in other costs when living off-campus, like the cost of transportation and estimated monthly bills.

 It’s also a good idea to familiarize yourself with an off-campus lease, as the rules will likely be different than living on-campus in the dorms.
 Some apartments that cater to college students will have each roommate sign a lease, and you may rent with strangers.
 Having roommates may be more affordable than renting an apartment yourself.
 It also may be more expensive.